trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 > <RepeatDataset shapes: ((64, 2000), (64, 2000)), types: (tf.int32, tf.int32)>
 > ```

-From the line above you may notice that our dataset now consists of the same two `2000` characters long tuples but now they are grouped in the batches by `64`.
+From the line above you may notice that our dataset now consists of the same two tuples of `2000` characters but now they are grouped in the batches by `64`.

 ```python
 for input_text, target_text in dataset_train.take(1):